coxandrew/habitat/README.md

 ### Publish the site

-To build and deploy a static version of the site, you must first commit any changes and then `rake publish`:
+To build and deploy a static version of the site, you must first commit and push any changes and then `rake publish`:

     $ git commit -am "Updating the news section"
+    $ git push
     $ rake publish

 Until launch, you can preview the published site here: